What is a Dislocated Shoulder?

-These injuries will normally rehabilitate successfully with a supervised shoulder exercise program.
+These injuries will typically rehabilitate successfully with a supervised shoulder exercise program.
 A small percentage require surgical stabilisation if there are repeat dislocations.

 Surgical Stabilisation Post-Dislocation

-Surgical shoulder stabilisation is sometimes necessary to repair torn or overstretched ligaments, repair Bankart lesions etc and prevent a future shoulder dislocation.
+Surgical shoulder stabilisation is sometimes necessary to repair torn or overstretched ligaments, Bankart lesions etc., and prevent future shoulder dislocation.

 With surgery, the chances of recurrent dislocation for all patients overall are about 5%.
-As a group, footballers have a slightly higher recurrence, but this is generally 10% or less.
+Footballers have a slightly higher recurrence, but this is generally 10% or less.

-You will be advised whether this option is suitable for you after discussions between your doctor and physiotherapist have assessed your shoulder and analysed your response to non-operative treatment.
+Your physiotherapist will advise you whether this option is suitable for you after discussions between your doctor and physiotherapist have assessed your shoulder and analysed your response to non-operative treatment.

 You can feel confident that your PhysioWorks physiotherapist will look after your shoulder dislocation or instability issue.
-They work with leading shoulder specialists to provide assessment and diagnosis, non-operative and post-operative shoulder rehabilitation programs.
+They work with leading shoulder specialists to provide assessment and diagnosis and non-operative and post-operative shoulder rehabilitation programs.

 Common Shoulder Pain & Injury Conditions

 - Rotator Cuff Tear